DmitrySharabin/mavo-mathjax/README.md

 To put mathematics in your app, you can use [TeX](https://en.wikipedia.org/wiki/TeX) and [LaTeX](https://en.wikipedia.org/wiki/LaTeX) notation.
 Mathematics is indicated using *math delimiters* that surround the mathematics, telling the plugin what part of your page represents mathematics and what is normal text.
 There are two types of equations: ones that occur within a paragraph (*in-line mathematics*), and larger equations that appear separated from the rest of the text on lines by themselves (*displayed mathematics*).
 The default math delimiters are `$$...$$` and `\[...\]` for displayed mathematics, and `\(...\)` for in-line mathematics.

 **Note:** The `$...$` in-line delimiters are not used by default.
-That is because dollar signs appear too often in non-mathematical settings, which could cause some text to be treated as mathematics unexpectedly.
+That is because dollar signs appear too often in non-mathematical expressions, which could cause some text to be treated as mathematics unexpectedly.
 If you want to use single dollar signs for in-line math mode, later, you'll be able to enable that mode explicitly via the `mv-math-options` attribute.

 You can find the list of TeX/LaTeX commands supported by the plugin [here](https://docs.mathjax.org/en/latest/input/tex/macros/index.html#supported-tex-latex-commands).